Lindsey Vonn Slays On The Beach In Tiny Bikini To Celebrate Her 36th Birthday

 “When I look in front of me sometimes I can’t believe how far I’ve come.
 Who knew ski racing and surgeries would bring me here,” she wrote in the post’s caption.

 Among those seen celebrating with Vonn in the series of photos posted on Sunday was her fiance, P.K.
 Subban.
-As Fox News noted, the pair had planned to get married, but Vonn said that the coronavirus pandemic has put them in a holding pattern and no certain date for when they will walk the aisle.
+As Fox News noted, the pair had planned to get married, but Vonn said that the coronavirus pandemic has put them in a holding pattern and there is no certain date for when they will walk the aisle.

 The pandemic has done little to keep them apart, however.
 In a post from Saturday, Vonn shared a picture where Subban held his arm around her and another where he held her in his arms while they shared a kiss.